 - Cool then freeze

-This is a very common question for anyone who is starting out eating low carb.
+This is a very common question for anyone who is starting out eating a low-carb or keto diet.

 Are there carbohydrates in cinnamon?

 Yes, there are carbs in cinnamon as do many spices so it’s important if you are on a low-carb high-fat diet or keto diet such as Atkins that you include every ingredient when tallying up your net carbs.

 For every 1 teaspoon of cinnamon, this equals 6 calories, 1.2g dietary fibre, and 1.84g of carbs. – source

 You’ll find this is a simple keto cookie recipe that doesn’t take long at all to make.